-olivet Nazarene University assumes no responsibility for the damage to or theft of any vehicle or its contents while it is on campus.
+Olivet Nazarene University assumes Section 1 no responsibility for the damage to or theft of any vehicle or its contents while it is on campus.

-Section 2 Olivet Nazarene University assumes no responsibility for damage that may occur to a vehicle when a Public Safety Officer has been requested to engage in an assistance-related service: a jump-start, keys locked in vehicle, etc.
+Olivet Nazarene University assumes Section 2 no responsibility for damage that may occur to a vehicle when a Public Safety Officer has been requested to engage in an assistance-related service: a jump-start, keys locked in vehicle, etc.

-on 3 Olivet Nazarene University assumes no responsibility for damage to or theft of any personal property on campus. •
+Olivet Nazarene University assumes Section 3 no responsibility for damage to or theft of any personal property on campus.

-- 1 Welcome
+- Welcome

-- 2 Mission Statement
+- Mission Statement

-- 2 Statement of Faith
+- Statement of Faith

-- 3 Historical Sketch of ONU
+- Historical Sketch of ONU

 - 4 Administration and Student Services

-- 4 Academic Calendar
+- Academic Calendar

-- 5 Resident Directors
+- Resident Directors

 - 6 Problem Solvers

-- 6 How To

-- "Get the Word"
+- 6 How To "Get the Word"

 - 7 Campus Buildings and Office Hours

-- 8 Office of Student Engagement
+- Office of Student Engagement

-- 8 Clubs and
+- 8 Clubs and Organizations

-- Organizations

-9 Athletics

-- 10 Recreation Services
+- 9 Athletics 10 Recreation Services

-- 11 Benner Library and Resource Center
+- Benner Library and 11 Resource Center

 - 11 Academic Advising, Support and Requirements

-- 4 Dykhouse Center for Academic Excellence
+- 14 Dykhouse Center for Academic Excellence

-- 16 Elwood Center for Student Success
+- 15 Elwood Center for Student Success

-- 16 Counseling Services16 Health Services
+- 15 Counseling Services 15 Health Services

-- 17 Multiethnic Student Services
+- 16 Multiethnic Student Services

-- 17 Student Employment
+- 16 Student

-- 18 Student Union
+- 17 18

+- Employment

-- 19 Spiritual Development
+- Student Union Spiritual Development

-- 21 Student Conduct and Community Standards
+- 20 Student Conduct and Community Standards

-- Standards 30 Chapel Policy

-- 33 Residential Life & Housing
+- 29 Chapel Policy Residential Life 31 & Housing

-- 38 University Policies 39 Public Safety
+- 36 University Policies 37 Public Safety

-- Handbook ́ 41 Vehicle Code

-- 45 Campus Map